Xf8NinjaKid/Project-Bolt/README.md

 # Bolt
-I simple app that allows a user to connect with a local community to find electrical problems
+A simple app that allows a user to connect with a local community to find electrical problems